2raj2raj/bitcoin-educational-content/courses/btc202/en.md

-- Insert a blank USB key of at least 4 GB :
+- Insert a blank USB key of at least 4 GB:

 Plug a USB key into your computer (the one on which you've just downloaded the UmbrelOS and Balena Etcher image). **Warning: all data on the key will be deleted**.
 Make sure it doesn't contain any important files.

-- Burn the ISO image to the USB stick with Balena Etcher :
+- Burn the ISO image to the USB stick with Balena Etcher:

 Launch Balena Etcher and select the `umbrelos-amd64-usb-installer.iso` ISO file you've just downloaded by clicking on the "*Flash from file*" button.
 Then, select the USB key as the target device and click "*Flash!*" to begin writing.